JustinasZelvys/travel-blog/README.md

     ```sh
     npm start
+    node index.js
     ```

     This will start the development server on `http://localhost:3000`.

 4. **Run the backend server:**

-    Make sure you have a backend server running to handle API requests.
+    You will need MongoDB Atlas (Free version is used) Make sure you have a backend server running to handle API requests.
 If you don't have one, you can set up a simple Express server or use any backend of your choice.
 Ensure it runs on `http://localhost:5000` or update the API URLs in the project accordingly.

 ## Usage